eunomia-bpf/bpf-developer-tutorial/src/20-tc/README_en.md

-# eBPF Introductory Practice Tutorial 20: Use eBPF for tc Traffic Control
+# eBPF Tutorial by Example 20: Use eBPF for tc Traffic Control

 ## Background